The Efficiency of Synchronization Dynamics and the Role of Network Syncreactivity: Results

 We note that the computation of the reactivity relies on the model (Eq. \ref{eq:OEO}) and assumes that the oscillators are identical.
 These experimental results conclusively demonstrate that the time-varying coupling schemes presented in Sec.\,\ref{sec:dynamics} are robust to the imperfect model parameter estimations, non-identical oscillators, and noise that are inherently present in this experiment and in all real-world applications, and that our coupling strategy can be successfully applied to time-delayed systems.

-\section{Network Syncreactivity}
+\subsection{Network Syncreactivity}

 An important question is how the particular choice of the network topology affects the reactive characterization of the attractor and what we have discussed so far.
-We proceed under the assumption that the particular choice of $\bF$ and $H$ corresponds to a master stability function that is negative in an unbounded range of its argument.
-The other case in which the range is bounded is discussed in Supplementary Note 12.
-We now want to compare two different network typologies in terms of the transverse reactivity $r(\bx_s)$ and worst-case probability $\mu$.
-Both these quantities depend on $p=\sigma \xi$.
-However, for a proper comparison, it is required to pick $\sigma$, such that the long-term stability is the same for both networks.
-Given two network topologies, with Laplacian matrices $L_1$ and $L_2$, we fix the coupling strength for each Laplacian matrix such that the long-term stability is the same, that is, $\sigma_1 \bar{\lambda}_2^1 = \sigma_2 \bar{\lambda}_2^2 = a < 0$, where $\bar{\lambda}_2^1$ and $\bar{\lambda}_2^2$ are the real part of the second eigenvalue of the Laplacian matrices $L_1$ and $L_2$, respectively.
-Now, we would like to see if $\sigma_1 \xi_1 / \sigma_2 \xi_2$ is less, equal, or larger than 1 where $\xi_1$ ($\xi_2$) is the algebraic connectivity of the Laplacian matrix $L_1$ ($L_2$), respectively.
-From Property (ii) for $r(\bx_s)$ and the characterization of $\mu$, we know that $r(\bx_s)$ and $\mu$ are non-decreasing functions of $\sigma \xi$.
-Hence, they are higher for the Laplacian matrix $L_1$ than for the Laplacian matrix $L_2$ if $\sigma_1 {\xi}_1>\sigma_2 {\xi}_2$, or equivalently if the following condition is satisfied, $\xi_1/\Bar{\lambda}_2^1 < \xi_2/\Bar{\lambda}_2^2$.
+We proceed under the assumption that the particular choice of $\bF$ and $H$ corresponds to a master stability function that is negative in an unbounded range of its argument {(Class II MSF.)} The other case in which the range is bounded {(Class III MSF)} is discussed in Supplementary Note 14.
+We now want to compare two different network typologies in terms of the transverse reactivity $r(\bx_s)$, {which depends on $p = \sigma \xi$.} However, for a proper comparison, it is required to pick $\sigma$ such that the long-term stability is the same for both networks.
+Given two network topologies with Laplacian matrices $L_A$ and $L_B$, we fix the coupling strength for each Laplacian matrix such that the long-term stability is the same, that is, $\sigma_A Re(\lambda_2^A) = \sigma_B Re(\lambda_2^B) = a < 0$, where $Re(\lambda_2^A)$ and $Re(\lambda_2^B)$ are the real part of the second eigenvalue of the Laplacian matrices $L_A$ and $L_B$, respectively.
+Now, we would like to see if $\sigma_A \xi_A / \sigma_B \xi_B$ is less, equal, or larger than 1 where $\xi_A$ ($\xi_B$) is the algebraic connectivity of network A (network B), respectively.
+From {section \ref{App:Isolating}, Property (ii)} for $r(\bx_s)$, we know that $r(\bx_s)$ is a non-decreasing function of $\sigma \xi$.
+Hence, it is higher for the Laplacian matrix $L_A$ than for the Laplacian matrix $L_B$ if $\sigma_A {\xi}_A>\sigma_B {\xi}_B$, or equivalently if the following condition is satisfied, $\xi_A/Re(\lambda_2^A) < \xi_B/Re(\lambda_2^B)$.